trou/fastxor/README.md

-Dumb tool to xor files.
+Dumb (but fast) tool to xor files.

-Supports SSE2 for some cases.

 ```console
 $ ./fastxor -h